Charles LeMaire

-LeMaire's early career was as a vaudeville performer, but he became a costume designer for such Broadway productions as Ziegfeld Follies and The Five O'Clock Girl.
-By 1925 he turned to the movies.
+Born in Chicago, Illinois, LeMaire began his career as a vaudeville performer, altrough he was a costume designer on such Broadway productions as Ziegfeld Follies and The Five O'Clock Girl.
+He went into Hollywood film industry by 1925.
 LeMaire was instrumental in persuading the Academy of Motion Picture Arts and Sciences to institute a costume design Oscar.
 In a career spanning 37 years and nearly 300 films, he earned a total of three Academy Awards and an additional 13 nominations.

-LeMaire died of heart failure in 1985.
+LeMaire married Beatrice Hayman Goetz (1892-1978), in Beverly Hills, California on November 27, 1943.
+He died of heart failure in 1985.